kasslent/clc-digital-skills/_lessons/module-6.1.md

 ## Introduction to Computer Programming

-Up until now we have been working with HTML5 and CSS3.
-Both of these are coding languages but they're not considered programming languages per se.
-They are presentation-oriented languages and what makes them different than programming languages is that they cannot solve the problems that programming languages can.
-By contrast, all programming languages can write all programs.
-What that means is that what programming language A can solve, so can B. That doesn't mean they're the same.
-They could be very different in syntax (the symbols used in each language).
-But they can solve the same problems and both will share the same computational theories.
+Up until now, we have been working with HTML5 and CSS3.
+Both of these are coding languages, but they're not considered "programming" languages.
+They are presentation-oriented languages, making them different from programming languages because they cannot solve the problems that programming languages can.

+All programming languages are not exactly the same.
+They could be very different in syntax (the symbols used in each language, the rules they must follow), but they can be used to solve the same problems.
+That is to say, they all share the same computational theories.
 This is why once you understand the basics of one programming language, you're likely to more easily pick up another.
+Before you start writing a line of code, we need to get a grasp on what is called computational thinking.
+This can be taught to children at a very young age without even touching a computer.

-In web development we use several programming languages.
+In web development, we use several programming languages.
 For example, PHP, Ruby, Python and JavaScript.
-JavaScript is the language we will be learning today because it's a language closely associated with HTML & CSS in that it can be executed in the browser.
-It's considered a front-end and a back-end language.
-The other programming languages mentioned do not run in the browser and they are considered back-end languages.
+JavaScript is the language we will be learning today, because it's a language closely associated with HTML & CSS in that it can be executed in the browser.
+It's considered a front-end **and** a back-end language.
+The other programming languages mentioned do not run in the browser, so they are considered back-end languages.

  While HTML & CSS determine the presentation of content on a website, JavaScript will determine the functionality and interactions of a website.
 Before we sink our teeth into JavaScript proper, we will learn some basics of computational thinking using a syntax-less language called Scratch.

 ## Computational Thinking with Scratch

 Simply put, when we write a computer program, we give instructions to our computer to carry out a set of instructions that will help us solve a problem.
 And while it may seem somewhat intimidating when we look at the syntax of a programming language like JavaScript, you need to always keep in mind that the computer is not smart.
 You are.
 Computers are just very fast at performing the tasks we tell them to perform.

 The first thing you need to become a great programmer, is to think like a computer.
 That means breaking solutions down into clear simple steps that a computer can perform.

 If you were asking a human to walk from point A to point B you might say: